zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 ![](img/cycletime.png)

-(X axis shows number of days it taken to complete a piece of work, Y axis shows number of stories in that group)
+(Figure 5, X axis shows number of days it taken to complete a piece of work, Y axis shows number of stories in that group)

 This inherently makes it less predicable.
 This is because unlike coffee that might take between 30 seconds to 1 minute and 30 seconds which makes it 1 minute average.
 Based on above graph ~25% of knowledge work gets delivered in 2.5 days, ~50%  7 days, ~75% 10 days and last 25% 15 days.
 So it seems that craft work can't be standardised in to **average** unit of time like standard work can be which means vanilla Little's Law can't be used.
 Given all of this, how is it possible to make craft work in software engineering more predictable, that is what we are going to explore next.